Attending college is a big milestone that both parents and students look forward to for many months.

 Students who have other friends who are also moving in during the same day might want to consider connecting beforehand so they can help each other move, especially bulky or heavier pieces of furniture.

-For instance, if the roommate also brought a television and there is not room for two, you could pack yours up and take it home.
+For instance, if the roommate also brought a television and there is no room for two, you could pack yours up and take it home.

 Worrying about whether your child has enough necessities like sheets, toothpaste, and food is a parent’s job.
 You could stock up their mini fridge with some basic items or favorite foods.
-But there’s likely several stores on or near the campus.
+But there are likely several stores on or near the campus.